INTERNATIONAL STUDENT PROGRAM

 As is the case with all Whitfield students, international students need to demonstrate solid academic performance, receive strong teacher recommendations, and show co-curricular and community interests.
 Success in our classrooms requires students to possess a command of the English language—both oral and written.

-The application for international students is the same as any other Whitfield applicant, including the SSAT test and an interview, which can be done via Skype.
+The application for international students is the same as any other Whitfield applicant, including the SSAT test and an interview, which can be done as a video conference.

-Also, an English proficiency test is required.
-We recommend that students in grades 6-9 submit TOEFL Jr scores with their application, and we recommend that applicants for grades 10 and 11 submit TOEFL scores.
+An English proficiency test is required.
+We recommend that students in applying for grades 6-8 submit TOEFL Jr scores, and we recommend that applicants for grades 9-11 submit TOEFL scores.

 For students who do not hold U.S. citizenship or permanent resident status, Whitfield will issue the SEVIS Form I-20 upon receipt of the required deposit and signed Enrollment Contract.
 The SEVIS Form I-20 must be presented to the U.S. Embassy or Consulate in the student’s country of residence.
 Upon completion of the family interview and review of materials, the U.S. Embassy or Consulate will then issue the student visa with F-1 status for entry to the United States and attendance at Whitfield.